 - 1. Identify yourself and your agency by name, unit number and county.
 If on-line medical direction is necessary; the receiving trauma center becomes medical direction.
 The ATCC will help coordinate on-line medical direction with a physician immediately. - 2.
 Give your geographic location. - 3.
 Give age and sex of patient (patient name is not necessary). - 4.
 Assign patient number if more than one patient. - 5.
 Give criteria for entry into Trauma System. - 6.
-Give vital signs: Blood Pressure, Pulse rate, Respiratory rate, GCS - 7.
-The ATCC Communicator will offer available trauma centers based on information given above. - 8.
+Give vital signs: Airway, respiratory rate and pulse oximeter reading, pulse rate, blood pressure, and GCS. - 7.
+The ATCC Communicator will offer available trauma centers based on the information given above. - 8.
 Give unit number of transporting unit, mode of transport, and time of transport from the scene. - 9.
 You will be given a unique identification number that must be entered into the chart when you generate your e-PCR.
-The ADPH/OEMS&T will use this to identify the charts for quality improvement studies.
+The CQI process will use this to identify the charts for quality improvement studies.
 (Note to the transporting service: if the patient does not has a TCC number, he/she has not been entered into the trauma system)

 Notify the ATCC of any change in the patient's condition.
-The receiving trauma center (or ATCC, who can relay to trauma center) should be updated by the transporting unit 5-10 minutes out of the destination hospital.
-This update need only consist of any patient changes and patient's current condition.
+The receiving trauma center (or ATCC, who can relay to trauma center) should be updated by the transporting unit 5-10 minutes out of the destination trauma center.
+This update need only consist of any patient changes.
 A repeat of information used to enter the patient into the Trauma System is not necessary since this information will be relayed by the ATCC to the receiving trauma center.

 After the patient is delivered to the trauma center, the transporting provider should call the ATCC with the Patient Care Report times.

-III.
+II.
 COMMUNICATIONS

 Maintenance of adequate and prompt communications is essential to function of the Trauma System.
-In many instances trauma survival or maximum outcome potential can only be achieved with efficient and rapid movement of the patient through the system of Prehospital assessment and treatment, transport, and hospital resuscitation, evaluation and definitive care.
+In many instances trauma survival or maximum outcome potential can only be achieved with efficient and rapid movement of the patient through the system of Prehospital assessment and treatment, transport, and trauma center resuscitation, evaluation and definitive care.
 Communication throughout the system is vital to this activity occurring in a most efficient and complete manner.
-Knowledge of the system-wide prehospital trauma activities and the current (and possibly changing) status of the functional capabilities of the various hospitals in the system are important at all times as it is possible multiple trauma activities are occurring simultaneously.
-This function also is essential for maximum mass casualty incident disaster response.
+Knowledge of the system-wide pre- hospital trauma activities and the current (and possibly changing) status of the functional capabilities of the various trauma centers in the system are important at all times as it is possible multiple trauma activities are occurring simultaneously.
+This function also is essential for maximum mass casualty incident/disaster response.
 Communications allow differential system resource utilization when there are multiple trauma activities ongoing simultaneously and also allow maximum response preparation by receiving Trauma Centers.
-The key to system function is full knowledge of ongoing activities in all parts of the system at all times.
+The key to system function is full knowledge of ongoing activities in all parts of the system at all times and centralized coordination of patient destination by the ATCC.

-ATCC will note the closest hospital for the EMS provider and the database.
+ATCC will note the closest trauma center for the EMS provider and the database.